python-pillow/Pillow/docs/installation.rst

     $ CFLAGS="-I/usr/pkg/include" pip install pillow

-If pillow has been previously built without the required prerequisites, it may be necessary to manually clear the pip cache or build without cache using the ``--no-cache-dir`` option to force a build with newly installed external libraries.
+If Pillow has been previously built without the required prerequisites, it may be necessary to manually clear the pip cache or build without cache using the ``--no-cache-dir`` option to force a build with newly installed external libraries.